MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 variable—while not allowing them to have access to any of the distribution or breakdown accounts for the allocation account.

-*If you activate account security and you have accounts that aren’t assigned to at least one position in the organizational tree, those accounts will be available only to users who have been given access to all accounts.*
+*If you activate account security and you have accounts that aren't assigned to at least one position in the organizational tree, those accounts will be available only to users who have been given access to all accounts.*